Primary causes of hair loss in women

 Unexpected episodes of hair loss in women, whether sudden or gradual is more common these days than it's ever been.

-This website has been written by women for women.
-We are women who have also suffered from thinning hair due to various unexpected factors so we have a lot to share with you.
-We have outlined all the common causes and you will also find some great solutions here.
+This has been written by women for women.
+We are women who have also suffered from varying degrees of female hair loss due to unexpected factors so we have a lot to share with you.
+We have outlined the 10 most common causes of hair loss in women here and you will also find some great solutions.

 With about 1 in 4 women suffering hair loss there are clearly other causes too.
 So here we list some of the most common causes of hair loss in women and some suggested solutions.